Virgil Effinger: Black Legion

 Effinger took control in 1931 of the Black Legion; he believed it could be the basis for a network of revolutionary cells.
 He supported expansion by a military structure of brigades, battalions, etc. and soon advocated a revolution, intending for the Legion to seize power in Washington D.C. and install him as dictator.
 Effinger described his movement as "a guerrilla army designed to fight the Republican and Democratic parties".
 He rewrote history, claiming that the Legion dated to the revolutionary-era Boston Tea Party, rather than the 1920s.

 Under Effinger's vision, the Legion expanded in Ohio and Michigan during the early 1930s of the Great Depression, where a chapter was first founded by Arthur Lupp in Highland Park in 1931.
 Its membership was similar to those previously attracted to the KKK: white Protestant native-born men, many from the South, who were threatened by immigration and other changes in society; many lacked skills for the industrial jobs of major cities.
 While Effinger claimed leadership, the chapters were highly independent.

 The Black Legion members had a long list of enemies: immigrants, Catholics, Jews, blacks, labor organizers, communists, and socialists.
 The Black Legion was linked in Michigan especially to a handful of racist and political murders as well as attempts to appeal to a wider base of the community by arson and bomb attacks on communist bookshops and labor organizers.

 The Black Legion expanded even more in Michigan than Ohio, reaching an estimated membership of 20,000 to 30,000 in the mid-1930s, with one third based in Detroit.
 They were later found to have been particularly influential in Highland Park, Michigan, with a mayor, chief of police, and city councilman as members, among many others.
 Their network helped members get jobs and exert political influence.

 In May 1936 Charles Poole, a Catholic Works Progress Administration organizer, was shot and killed in southwest Detroit, Michigan by Legion member Major Dayton Dean after being kidnapped by him and a gang of followers.
 While crimes against non-whites or communists were often ignored by small-town police at the time, offenses for religious affiliation tended to be taken more seriously.
 Poole's killers were vigorously pursued by Detroit city police and the Wayne County Prosecutor's office.

 Dean pleaded guilty and testified against other members of his gang and the Legion; he and ten others were sentenced to life in prison.
-Investigations resulting from his testimony and public outrage about the group led to convictions of another 37 men for crimes ranging from attempted murder to other murders; they all received prison sentences.
+Investigations resulting from his testimony and public outrage about the group led to convictions of dozens of other members for crimes ranging from attempted murder to other murders; they all received prison sentences.
 With so many leaders jailed, the Black Legion collapsed.